 Joppie Bakker (Chair) contact address firstname.lastname@example.org

 Purpose: To raise funds for several committees such as research- human rights and social responsibility committees.
 But also to financially support trainees and/or gestaltists from less wealthy countries to attend the EAGT conferences which are held tri-annually.

-Interested colleagues are warmly invited to this committee!
+Interested colleagues are warmly invited to this working group!